piebro/openstreetmap-statistics/README.md

 There is also a notebook to create [custom plots](https://piebro.github.io/openstreetmap-statistics/jupyter_lite/retro/notebooks/?path=custom_plots_browser.ipynb) with the data in a browser.
 You can use [this](https://github.com/piebro/openstreetmap-statistics/blob/master/src/custom_data_and_plots.ipynb) notebook if you want to create custom data with custom plots locally.

+I'm experimenting with a [website](https://piebro.github.io/openstreetmap-statistics/src/questions) to show the statistics.
+Most plots are is still missing, but I might migrate them in the future and change it as the default starting page.

 ## Methodology